foobaar/seedGenerator/README.md

 # Seed Generator

+This is an experiment in learning kafka 1.0.0

 This app is a producer that posts random numbers to a the `seed` topic on a configurable interval.
 Along with the random number, it posts a random UUID as the key which is propagated down all the way by every app.